 A continuation of CAT 300, focusing on form and arrangement, including song form.
 1 c.u.
 Prerequisite: CAT 300 or consent of the Instructor.

 CAT 302 PATCHWORK: A QUILTER'S LOOK AT THE WORLD\ (Also WMS 302)

 A hands-on quilting bee and a global look at women, past and present, as artists and workers in fabric.
-1 c.u.
-Prerequisite: WRT 107.

 CAT 303 TELEVISION AND FILM ACTING